Tax Tips for U.S. Americans Abroad

 - Current year’s return + 3 years of back tax returns = 4 returns * 149 Euro/return.
 If you require all 6 years of back FBAR reports, we’ll just charge 100 Euros for the three extra years.

-- 696 Euros incl.
-VAT for 4 years of returns + 7 years of FBAR reports to catch up on your tax obligations and ensure peace of mind … we say that’s reasonable!
+- 696 Euros including VAT for 4 years of returns + 6 years of FBAR reports to catch up on your tax obligations and ensure peace of mind … we say that’s pretty reasonable!